gdela/java-sandbox/articles/shared-memory-access.md

 of the resources must be.
 All the implementations that use some form of synchronization or coordination make sure that each resource is used no more than one less or one more than any other resource.
 But maybe it's enough if the usage differs no more than 1%.
-It would mean that for 40000 usages of 4 resources, the difference should be no m ore than 100.
+It would mean that for 40000 usages of 4 resources, the difference should be no more than 100.
 And the simplest and fastest `NonThreadSafeBalancer` implementation satisfies this requirement:

 ```